 - ½ cup Sun Dried Tomatoes, drained, chopped lightly

-- Begin cooking the pasta according to package instructions.
+- Begin cooking the pasta in large pot according to package instructions.
+While the pasta cooks, continue with the rest of the steps.

 - Cut chicken breasts into bite-sized pieces and place in small mixing bowl.
 Add salt pepper and flour.
 Stir well to coat all pieces of chicken.

 - Leave about two tablespoons bacon grease in the skillet, discarding any remainder.
+If using leftover or precooked bacon, add some olive oil to replace the bacon grease.
 Add coated chicken to skillet and continue cooking on medium heat until chicken is golden, about 6-10 minutes.
 The chicken doesn't need to be fully cooked at this point.
 Remove the chicken to a plate and set aside.

-- Add butter to hot skillet and allow to melt, about 1 minute.
+- Add butter to hot skillet and allow to melt, about 1 minute, scraping the bottom of the pan for any drippings.
 Add garlic and stir.
 If using fresh garlic, saute until fragrant.
 If jarred/canned garlic, saute until it's heated.

 - Add water, bouillon and half n half.
 Heat just to boiling.
 You don't want the dairy to get too hot.
 Slowly stir in Parmesan cheese, a little at a time.
 Continue heating about 1 or 2 minutes.
 Don't allow to boil too hard.
-If necessary, turn down the heat.
+If necessary, turn down the heat to a simmer.

 - Stir in drained sun-dried tomatoes and Braggs seasoning.
 Return the chicken and HALF the cooked bacon to the skillet.
 Continue cooking until heated through, about 3-4 minutes, or until the chicken is completely cooked.